Khiladi (2022 film): Plot

-When Gandhi is about to take the money, he suddenly has a change of heart, and frees Ramakrishna, who finally meets his daughter.
+When Gandhi is about to take the money, he suddenly has a change of heart and frees Ramakrishna, who finally meets his daughter.
 After a showdown with Arjun, he sees Gandhi as a changed person and lets him scott free.
 Later, Guru Singham is stripped of his ministerial post as the money he used to bribe the MLAs were bogus.
 It is revealed that Gandhi stole the real money and fooled Singham and everyone all along.
-At the same time, he was conversing with Arjun on the phone.
+At the same time, Gandhi was conversing with Arjun on the phone.
 Gandhi reveals that he is neither against him nor Singham and Jayaram, but was fighting against the corrupted system's responsibility towards people and wishes good luck to Arjun, who vows to arrest him again.

 Cast

 Production

 Ravi Teja was reported to play dual roles in the film.
 Meenakshi Chaudhary and Dimple Hayathi are cast as the leads.
 Principal photography of the film began in November 2020.
 Few action scenes were shot in Italy in April–May 2021.
 The second schedule of the film began in June 2021, after a break due to the second wave of COVID-19 pandemic in India.

 The filming was completed in September 2021.
 Arjun Sarja joined the production in December 2020.
-Unni Mukundan was cast in a pivotal role in January 2021.
+Unni Mukundan was cast in a pivotal guest role in January 2021.
 The music of the film is being composed by Devi Sri Prasad.